 While a humidifier is generally pulled out after you start feeling stuffed up or flu-like, did you know that keeping it running while you are in a room actually lowers the chances of you (and your baby) from getting sick?

-By running humidifiers throughout your home, you are also helping keep skin and lips from drying out, lessening congestion, and promoting good sleep.
-So go ahead and pull that beauty from its box (or run and buy one) before this winter weather kicks in.
+By running humidifiers throughout your home, you are also helping keep the skin and lips from drying out, lessening congestion, and promoting good sleep.
+So go ahead and pull that beauty from its box (or run and buy one) before the temperatures drop.

 Cold Mist vs Warm Mist Humidifiers